master-co/theme-mode/README.md

 ## Basic usage
 ### Default to light or dark mode
-You can set the default theme mode when the user has not set a theme preference, such as common `light` or `dark` mode:,
+You can set the default theme mode when the user has not set a theme preference, such as common `light` or `dark` mode.
 ```tsx
 <ThemeModeProvider preference="dark">...</ThemeModeProvider>
 ```